davjhall/object-relational-mapping/README.md

 ## Features

 This project GETS all tags, categories and products from the database.
-It also usues PUT and DELETE methods to perform Updates and deletes, on the backend, via insomnia.
+It also uses PUT and DELETE methods to perform Updates and deletions on the backend, via insomnia.